This post may contain affiliate links

 Step 4) List non-necessity expenses

 A non-necessity expense is one that we pay for regularly but is not exactly needed.
-This includes cable, cell phones, and club fees.
+This includes cable, cell phones, club fees, etc.

 Step 5) Sinking funds

-A sinking fund is basically like a savings, but you are saving for a particular expense.
+A sinking fund is basically like a savings account, but you are saving for a particular expense.
 If you know you have a vacation coming up, you may set up a sinking fund in which you put back a certain amount of money over a period of time.
 Unlike an emergency fund or savings, you know exactly what the money is going for.
 This helps you to keep your paws off of your savings/emergency fund and to be prepared to make your purchase.

 Step 6) Entertainment/pleasure

 Lastly, set aside an amount specifically for entertainment.
 This includes your hair appointments, a little shopping, and all that jazz.
 This step should be done after all expenses and savings have been removed from your income, that way you know how much money you have in excess that can be used for some fun!